codemirror/website/site/docs/guide/index.md

- - When dealing with screen coordinates (to [figure out](##view.EditorView.posAtCoords) where the user clicked, or to find the [coordinates](##view.EditorView.coordsAtPos) of a given position), you need access to the layout, and thus the brower DOM.
+ - When dealing with screen coordinates (to [figure out](##view.EditorView.posAtCoords) where the user clicked, or to find the [coordinates](##view.EditorView.coordsAtPos) of a given position), you need access to the layout, and thus the browser DOM.

  - The editor takes the [text
    direction](##view.EditorView.textDirection) from the surrounding